 The Montgomery G.I.
 Bill ® program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
 Remedial, deficiency and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.

-The Vocational Readiness and Employment (VR&E) Program is authorized by Congress under Title 38, USC, Chapter 31 and Code of Federal Regulations, Part 21.
+The Veteran Readiness and Employment (VR&E) Program is authorized by Congress under Title 38, USC, Chapter 31 and Code of Federal Regulations, Part 21.
 It is sometimes referred to as the Chapter 31 program.
 This program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, this program offers services to improve their ability to live as independently as possible.

 Services that may be provided by the VR&E Program include: